paulforbes42/express-typescript-decorators/README.md

 # Express TypeScript Decorators

-Simply create Express APIs with TypeScript that are naturally documented in Swagger.
+Create Express APIs using TypeScript decorators that naturally generate OpenAPI documentation to describe your API.

+## Overview

-* Create Classes that represent Express routes and APIs
+* Create classes whose methods represent Express routes
-* Augment the classes with TypeScript decorators such as `@Controller`, `@HttpGet` and `@Middleware`
+* Decorate your class to add additional Express functionality i.e. `@Controller()`, `@HttpGet`, `@Middleware` etc.
-* Describe your API `OpenAPI.json` to define a title and description of the system
+* Further Describe your API with a title and description in `OpenAPI.json`
 * Automatically generate OpenAPI JSON documentation
-* Link your API to Swagger for rich API documentation tools
+* Link your API documentation to Swagger for rich API documentation tools

+# Example Application

+Consider the following three examples to see how any Express application can become a fully documented API.

 ## Example Express Application _before_ using Express TypeScript Decorators